If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The number of honey bees in the colony determines the overall hive strength and how good the colony is at collecting resources.
 Once a small swarm has been settled into a beehive, the beekeeper has to quickly promote an increase in the number of bees, in order for the colony to thrive.
-We wrote this article to guide beekeepers with small honey bee colonies on how to increase bees in the hive in order to better their beekeeping experiences.
+This article will guide beekeepers with small honey bee colonies on how to achieve a hive increase – to bolster the amount of bees in the hive in order to better their beekeeping experiences.

 Honey bees can survive over a wide range of climates.
 Natural selection has created subspecies of bees that are very well adapted to the climatic conditions of the regions they are found in.
 Locally adapted bees are often better at surviving in a region than bees from elsewhere.
 When making hive increases, it is best that you use locally adapted bees.
 Honey bees of the various sub species can interbreed and the improved genetics help with adaptability and survival.

 Before starting a hive increase, you should make sure that the colony is prepared for it.

 Increasing bees to split off the hive and start a new colony takes some time.
 Plan the increase for early seasons when food is abundant.
 Beekeepers have a responsibility to make sure that resulting colonies have time to raise their numbers and store enough honey for winter.
 A weak colony loses many bees and may die off in winter.
 In general, large honeybee colonies build up faster than small colonies.

 Make sure that the honey bees have enough stores of food.
 This includes both honey and pollen.
 It is important to carry out proportional hive increase based on food resource availability and the number of bees in the colony.